 Encourage your child to talk with their doctor about sexual health.

-Doctors can be a trustworthy source of information about relationships, sex, pregnancy, and STDs.
+Doctors can be a trustworthy source of information about relationships, sex, pregnancy, and STIs.
 Next time you bring your child for a doctor visit, ask if they’d like to spend a few minutes alone with the doctor to ask questions.

 Take Action: Start Talking

 Kids need information from adults they trust.
 Use these tips to start a conversation today.

 Start having conversations about your values and expectations when your kids are young.
 That way, they’ll get used to sharing information and opinions with you.
 This will make it easier for you to keep talking as they get older.

 There are lots of ways to talk to kids about relationships and sex.
 Try having lots of little conversations instead of 1 big talk.
 And remember, if you’ve been putting it off, it’s never too late to start a conversation about sexual health.

 Get tips on how to:

 Try not to give your kids too much information at once.
 Give them time between conversations to think.
 They may come back later and ask questions.

 Practice active listening.